martinring/thesis/src/2-Pre-Deployment.md

 Natural language descriptions are treated specially due to the fact that they might be mapped to arbitrary lower specification layers.
-I.e. it might be intended, that an abstract formal description does not contain every requirement described by a stake holder and that the requirements are taken care of in subsequent refinements.
+I.e. it might be intended that an abstract formal description does not contain every requirement described by a stake holder and that the requirements are taken care of in subsequent refinements.
 They may be locked by clicking on the lock icon on the lower right, such that the user is able to relate the natural